kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 After we defined a residuals function, we need to create a Fitter object.
 A Fitter object is an object of class **Fitter**.
-This object tells the fit procedure which arrays should be passed to the residuals function.
-So it needs the name of the residuals function and an object that sets the arrays with data.
+This object tells the fit procedure which data should be passed to the residuals function.
+So it needs the name of the residuals function and an object which provides the data.
 In most of our examples we will use a tuple with references to arrays.
 Assume we have a residuals function called *residuals* and two arrays *x* and *y* with data from a measurement, then a ``Fitter`` object is created by::

    fitobj = kmpfit.Fitter(residuals=residuals, data=(x,y))

-Note that the *fitobj* is an arbitrary name.
-You need it to retrieve the results of the fit.
+Note that *fitobj* is an arbitrary name.
+You need to store the result to be able to retrieve the results of the fit.
 The real fit is started when we call method ``fit``.
-This is now a method of object ``fitobj``.
 The fit procedure needs start values.
 Often the fit procedure is not sensitive to these values and you can enter 1 as a value for each parameter.
 But there are also examples where these *initial estimates* are important.
 Starting with values that are not close to the best-fit